 - Negotiating plea bargains (if it starts to look as if the case isn't going in your favor or you're standing trial for criminal charges).

-Thus, this is the kind of information you should gather and practice as you prepare for your case.
+This is the kind of information you should gather and practice as you prepare for your traffic case.

 Generally, you'll plead your case before either a magistrate or a district court judge.

-The judge will give both parties (you and the officer, or the state) chances to present testimony, evidence, and witnesses, and once he hears and sees everything both parties has to present, he’ll make a judgment.
+The judge will give both parties (you and the officer, or the state) chances to present testimony, evidence, and witnesses.
+Once the judge has heard and and seen everything both parties have to present, a judgment will be made.

-- How much he owes in traffic ticket fines, court costs, and any other related surcharges.
+- How much you owe in traffic ticket fines, court costs, and any other related surcharges.

-- How many points will be added to his driving record.
+- How many points will be added to your driving record.

-- Whether his driver's license will be suspended or revoked due to driving record points or as a penalty for the violation for which he was convicted.
+- Whether your ID driver's license will be suspended or revoked due to driving record points or as a penalty for the violation for which you were convicted.

-- Only the applicable number of points were added to your record (if you were found guilty).
+- Only the applicable number of points were added to your driving record (if you were found "guilty").

 Ask you current insurance provider whether this is in your future; if it is, consider comparing auto insurance rates online to find lower rates.Other Topics in This Section